jermzblake/do-it/README.md

 # Do It - Task Management Application

-A modern, responsive task management application designed to help individuals and teams organize, track, and complete their work efficiently.
+A modern, responsive task management application designed to help individuals organize, track, and complete their work efficiently.
 Built with cutting-edge web technologies for a fast, intuitive user experience across desktop and mobile devices.

 ## Live Demo